 In addition, it only applies to personal data provided by, and related to, you.
-This includes both personal data that have been actively and consciously provided by you (such as your e-mail address when entering into your contract with Eneco), as well as personal data that has been provided by using a device or service (eg data collected via cookies about your search history collected via cookies).
-In addition to personal data of yourself, the right to data portability also applies to pseudonymised data and data from third parties related to you.
-Derived data (eg an interest profile built up by registering visitor behaviour) is explicitly excluded from the right to data portability.
+This includes both personal data that have been actively and consciously provided by you (such as your e-mail address when entering into your contract with Eneco), as well as personal data that has been provided by using a device or service (for example data collected via the Eneco App or Toon).
+Derived data (for example an interest profile built up by registering visitor behaviour) is explicitly excluded from the right to data portability.

 When processing personal data in the Netherlands, Eneco is bound, among other things, to:

 - The General Data Protection Regulation ('GDPR')

 - The Smart Meters Code of Conduct for energy suppliers

 - The Processing Code of Conduct for Other Services Providers